Nader2004/looper-suppot/index.md

 #### In case you have problems,crashing, errors in Looper:

-.Please consider mentioninig the exact loction of the problem: Like the home-page, registration page. etc..
+.Please consider mentioninig the exact location of the problem: Like the home-page, registration page. etc..
 .Specify exactly which Feature doesn't work.
 .How many times does the case appear or happen: once or many.